Ryan-Amaral/ANN-Traffic/README.md

 # ANN-Traffic

+The problem with this program, is that the problem I use in it is too simple to need an ANN.
+This does not mean that the ANN won't be effective, it just means that I could have just used a basic algorithm to find the solution quicker.
+Remember folks, always ask yourself whether you really need machine learning.
+However, this program still shows off the basics of how an ANN and GA can work.

 This Windows Forms program is a demonstration of an Artificial Neural Network being trained by a Genetic Algorithm.

 The problem that the ANN is trying to solve is getting as many cars as possible through an intersection.
 It is a very basic problem and simply requires the ANN to switch direction of traffic to the axis with the most traffic.